Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation: Introduction

 \section{Introduction}

-Gaussian process regression is commonly used to approximate a deterministic response or data-generating function which may, for example, represent the output of a computer experiment~\citep{Sacks1989}.
+Gaussian process interpolation is commonly used to approximate a deterministic response or data-generating function which may, for example, represent the output of a computer experiment~\citep{Sacks1989}.
 A zero-mean Gaussian process is defined by a positive-definite covariance kernel $K_\theta$ with parameters $\theta \in \Theta$.
-To guarantee that Gaussian process regression yields a good approximation and reasonable quantification of uncertainty for the response function at unseen data locations, it is usually necessary to estimate the kernel parameters from the data.
+To ensure that Gaussian process interpolation yields a good approximation and reasonable quantification of uncertainty for the response function at unseen data locations, it is necessary to estimate the kernel parameters from the data.
 Due to its flexibility and interpretability, the Matérn class of stationary covariance kernels is often preferred in applications~\citep{Stein1999}.
-For positive smoothness, magnitude, and scale parameters $\nu$, $\sigma$, and $\lambda$, respectively, a Matérn kernel on $\R^d$ is defined as
+Let $\nu$, $\sigma$, and $\lambda$ be positive smoothness, magnitude, and scale parameters, respectively.
+A Matérn kernel on $\R^d$ is defined as